robinschuere/archive/Architecture/frontend/monorepo_feature_setup.md

 #### Contexts

-Shared contexts are contexts which are to be used inside pages and features.
+Shared contexts are contexts which are to be used inside applications and features.

 The shared contexts will get some hard requirements: